Bargah692/ATT-Command-Plus/README.md

 trade atm withdrawl amount username
 > Will withdrawl money from a user

-You can use this bot as a template as your own bot, or as it exists currently. player clear-inventory username
+player clear-inventory username
 > Will clear a user's entire inventory, outside of bags.